Where to Stay & Eat

 The show itself will have many great food vendors with delicious eats to offer you.

-Vendors at the 2012 Show included:
+Vendors at the 2013 Show will include:

 Orr's Island Chowder Co.

 The city of Rockland has fantastic food and plenty of great lodging options all within a short distance of the Maine Boats, Homes & Harbors Show grounds.